jcnnll/n8n-local/README.md

 ## Design Notes

-- Postgres used for persistence
+- Postgres with vector db features enabled used for persistence
 - Bind mounts used for local data visibility
 - Cloudflare quick tunnel used for temporary public access
 - Webhook URLs are injected at runtime (no manual editing)